Bio

 Dr. Heather J. Gotham is a Clinical Professor in the Department of Psychiatry & Behavioral Sciences, and member of the Center for Dissemination and Implementation in the Division of Public Mental Health & Population Sciences.

-Dr. Gotham is also the Director of the Network Coordinating Office of the Mental Health Technology Transfer Center (MHTTC) Network funded by SAMHSA.
-The MHTTC Network consists of 10 regional centers, a National American Indian & Alaska Native Center, and a National Hispanic & Latino Center.
-The goal of this Network is the implementation and sustainment of evidence-based mental health prevention, treatment, and recovery support practices across US states and territories.
-In addition, she is a consultant on two NIDA-funded projects studying the implementation of substance use disorder screening and treatment approaches in HIV care settings.
+Dr. Gotham led and served on several SAMHSA-funded national and regional mental health and addiction-related technical assistance and training grants, including as Director of the Network Coordinating Office of the national Mental Health Technology Transfer Center (MHTTC) Network and at a regional center for the Addiction Technology Transfer Center Network.
+In addition, she served as a consultant on two NIDA-funded projects studying the implementation of substance use disorder screening and treatment approaches in HIV care settings.

 Dr. Gotham has served as principal investigator, co-investigator or evaluator on SAMHSA, NIH, HRSA, and CDC grants.
 Her research focuses on implementation science, including factors affecting implementation, training and education of health care providers, and longitudinal course of implementation.
 Topics include substance use and mental health treatments for adolescents and adults, co-occurring mental health and substance use disorders, and screening, brief intervention, and referral to treatment (SBIRT).

 Dr. Gotham assisted in the development of the Dual Diagnosis Capability in Addiction Treatment (DDCAT) index with Mark McGovern, and led the development of the Dual Diagnosis Capability in Mental Health Treatment (DDCMHT) index.
-She co-authored practice guidelines for co-occurring disorders treatment in the State of Missouri, and led the evaluation for Missouri’s COSIG (Co-occurring State Infrastructure Grant) grant as well as another foundation-funded multi-site co-occurring disorders initiative.
-She has served on several national and state-level expert panels, and provided training and technical assistance on co-occurring disorders at the national, state, and local levels.
+She led or evaluated several state-level co-occurring disorders initiatives, and served on national and state-level expert panels.